soxueren/atsd/integration/spss/README.md

 Open prices_merged.sav file and create new column categ_ind.

-* **Transform -> Compute Variable...**  Select columns from the left field into expression text field and use all operations you need.
-Don't forget to give a name for new column!
+* **Transform -> Compute Variable...**
+  * Select columns from the left field into expression text field and use all operations you need.
+  * Don't forget to give a name for new column!
 ![](resources/transform_compute_variable.png)

-The categ_ind column has appeared on the right end of our table.
+We have got categ_ind column on the right end of our table.
 ![](resources/create_new_column.png)